 Mentors Build Girls' Self Esteem

-Reflections from mentor and high school senior Hillary Maxwell.
-Hillary is a member of many clubs and enjoys reading and hanging out with friends in her free time.
-Hillary joined Girls 4 Girls her sophomore year and has been involved ever since.
+Reflections from mentor and recent Masco grad Hillary Maxwell.
+Hillary was a member of many clubs and enjoys reading and hanging out with friends in her free time.
+Hillary joined Girls 4 Girls her sophomore year and was involved through her senior year.
 Hillary wrote and published this article in 2022 during her time in the Masco Media and Communications class.

 Girls4Girls is a mentoring program connecting Tri-Town teens in grades 10-12 with elementary school girls in grades 5-6.
 G4G meetings take place at Howe Manning, Proctor, and Spofford Pond schools, and are planned and led by Tri Town Council staff along with participating elementary teachers and mentors.